AdobeDocs/experience-manager-learn.en/help/assets/brand-portal/brand-portal-feature-video-use.md

 You can now search for assets by specifying only a part—that is a word or two—of the searched phrase in filtering pane.

-#### Use case

-Partial phrase search is helpful when you are unsure of the exact combination of words occurring in the searched phrase.
+**Use case** : Partial phrase search is helpful when you are unsure of the exact combination of words occurring in the searched phrase.

 For example, if your search form in Brand Portal uses Property Predicate for partial search on assets title, then specifying the term camp returns all the assets with the word camp in their title phrase.